Ismail-ahmadi/going-green-in-jakarta/shopgreen/kalika-wraps.md

 banner: >-
   https://ucarecdn.com/5a1c4b77-b1a4-4d84-a137-18bd33f0f881/-/crop/700x393/0,72/-/preview/
 ---
-Kalika'products include individually crafted beeswax food wraps which are non-toxic and eco-friendly.
+Kalika products include individually crafted beeswax food wraps which are non-toxic and eco-friendly.
 These food wraps are made using wild beeswax from the forests in Sumatra & Flores and collected with care by local honey farmers.